 2. Wander through History at Coventry Cathedral

-In 1918, the Church of St. Michael (a.k.a. the "old" cathedral) was erected on this site.
+In the 14th century, the Church of St. Michael (a.k.a. the "old" cathedral) was erected on this site.
 Its dramatic structure rose high above the city center, its remarkable interior awash in magnificent details of sacred importance.
 Sadly, the cathedral burned along with many of the city's buildings when bombs were dropped on the city during the Second World War.

-The cathedral is easily reachable by foot (about a 12-minute walk) from the train station.
+The cathedral is easily reachable by foot and is about a 12-minute walk from the train station.

 Address: Priory Street, Coventry

-3. Picnic among the Bluebells at Coombe Abbey Park
+3. Enjoy a Picnic among the Bluebells at Coombe Abbey Park

 While wandering around Coombe Abbey Park is one of the best things to do in Coventry at any time of year, spring is one of the most beautiful times to visit.
 From mid-April through May, the bluebells are in bloom, blanketing the park in a sea of violet so breathtaking, you'll think you've entered a fairy tale.